Non-stationary Gaussian models with physical barriers: Finite dimensional representation of

 where the domain $\Omega $ is a disjoint union of $\Omega_q$ for $q=1,2,...,k$, and with Neumann boundary condition on $\partial \Omega$.
 This is a minor generalisation; we use $k=2$ in the Barrier SGF.

 Irregular outer boundaries are known to cause numerical artefacts and unrealistic behaviour, to avoid this issue we extend the study area and make it convex.
 This moves the boundaries away from the data, avoiding an impact of the boundary condition on the fitted model (see \citet{Lindgren2011} appendix A.4).
-Having a ``nice'' and regular outer boundary is a common assumption for many numerical techniques and approximations \citep{grisvard1985elliptic}, and inference can later be restricted back to the study area.
+Having a regular outer boundary is a common assumption for many numerical techniques and approximations \citep{grisvard1985elliptic}, and inference can later be restricted back to the study area.

 After a mesh has been selected, as in Figure \ref{fig-q-image}, the linear finite elements $\psi_i(s)$ are defined to be piecewise linear on this mesh, taking the value 1 in node $i$, and the value 0 in all other nodes.
-The spatial field $u$ is then $ u(s) = \sum_{i=1}^N u_i \psi_i(s), $ where $u_i$ are Gaussian random variables, with precision matrix $Q$.
+The spatial field approximation $\tilde u$ is then $ \tilde u(s) = \sum_{i=1}^n u_i \psi_i(s), $ where $n$ is the number of basis functions (one for each mesh node), and $\tilde u_i$ are Gaussian random variables, with precision matrix $Q$.

 When solving this SPDE with finite elements, the equation is re-interpreted in the following weak form,

 meaning that the joint distribution, over $j$, of the left hand side is equal in distribution to the joint distribution on the right hand side.
 The inner product $\< f, g \> = \int f(s) g(s) \d s. $